jgwoolley/Names-by-Culture/README.md

 # Names-by-Culture
-A Python library to pull down Surnames, Given Names, and Place Names by Culture/Language
+A Python library to pull down Surnames, Given Names, and Place Names by Culture/Language from [MediaWiki](https://en.wikipedia.org/wiki/MediaWiki) ([Wiktionary](https://en.wikipedia.org/wiki/Wiktionary) or [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia))

 - Current pages are located in [pages](pages).
-See name counts here: [metadata.csv](See pages/metadata.csv)
+See name counts here: [metadata.csv](pages/metadata.csv)
 - These pages were collected from the following file: [wikicategories.csv](wikicategories.csv)

 # Motivation

 When searching for Surname / Given Name databases, the only structured databases I found were either paid for or were from census data and did not include languages of origin.
-After attempting to pull data from [Wikipedia](https://en.wikipedia.org/wiki/Category:Surnames_by_language), however I found that [Wikitionary](https://en.wiktionary.org/wiki/Category:Given_names_by_language)'s list of last names was better.
+After attempting to pull data from [Wikipedia](https://en.wikipedia.org/wiki/Category:Surnames_by_language), however I found that [Wikitionary](https://en.wiktionary.org/wiki/Category:Given_names_by_language)'s list of names were structured a bit better.

 I realized that the subcategories would need some manual review to match them with languages.
 I found the [ISO 639-3](https://iso639-3.sil.org/sites/iso639-3/files/downloads/iso-639-3.tab) specification was extremly close to the list of languages found on Wikitionary.